bright/new-www/content/blog/llms-healthcare-security.md

 ## Securing medical data when using LLMs (**HIPAA** compliant LLM)

 Is using one of the most popular LLM providers – OpenAI – secure?
 You should always consult with a legal professional since every situation is unique.
-However, generally speaking, **OpenAI API is eligible for GDPR and HIPAA compliance**.
+However, generally speaking, OpenAI API is eligible for GDPR and offers **HIPAA compliant LLM**.

 What does this actually mean?
 You can use OpenAI to build LLMs that learn from medical data.
 However, you need to be aware of the following aspects: